 The best part is, you don't count calories and don't feel deprived because your body is getting all the nutrition it needs to thrive, said Wolf.

 In addition to going Paleo, the country superstar embarked on an intense workout program that includes CrossFit, running, weight-lifting and basketball.
-Other celebrities who do CrossFit and Paleo include Joe Manganiello, Jessica Biel, and Jessica Alba.
+Other celebrities who do CrossFit and Paleo include Joe Manganiello, Jessica Biel, and Jessica Alba, Celebrity Health & Fitness reported.

-McGraw's CrossFit workouts incorporate kettlebell swings, hammer strikes, tire flips, sled pulling, and strength-training with martial-arts expert Roger Yuan.
+McGraw's CrossFit workouts incorporate kettlebell swings, hammer strikes, tire flips, sled pulling, and strength-training with martial-arts expert Roger Yuan, who praised Tim's work ethic:

 The resulting 40-pound weight loss has given Tim the body of an athlete, and he now has rippling 8-packs for the first time in his life — at age 48.
 Even McGraw is stunned by his transformation.